aktivkohle/cluster-sparse-vectors/README.md

 The clustering with preprocessing will soon be in this repo for now at the bottom of [this notebook](clustering_without_preprocessing.ipynb) are the results of the original clustering with just KMeans.

+Just added [this notebook](kmeans_pipeline.ipynb) which details the pipeline with dimensionality reduction and normalisation.
+More discussion to come.